tangpongpat/FRA532_PRO_6702_6703_DESIGN/README.md

 - [ ] replace DIY Board with pcb
 - [ ] Reposition the shock absorber mounting
 - [ ] Minimize backlash on steering ackermann
+- [ ] wisted pair for magnetic shielding
 ## Ref

 [A Torque Vectoring Control for Enhancing Vehicle Performance in Drifting](https://www.mdpi.com/2079-9292/7/12/394)